metaclass-nl/filter-bundle/README.md

 Filter logic for API Platform
 =============================
-Combines existing API Platform ORM Filters with AND and OR according to client request.
+Combines existing API Platform ORM Filters with AND, OR and NOT according to client request.
 - supports nested logic (parentheses)
 - supports multiple criteria for the same property
 - existing requests keep working unmodified if not using "and" or "or" as query parameters